reqlez/express-openapi/README.md

 into an OpenAPI document.
 Optionally you can also flesh out request and response schemas, parameters, and other parts of your api spec with path specific middleware.
 The final document will be exposed as json served by the main middleware (along with component specific documents).

-## Note on package name

-This package documents itself as `@express/openapi`.
-This is because we (the Express TC) have been discussing adopting the npm scope for publishing "core maintained" middleware modules.
-This is one such middleware.
-While we are working out the details of this I am publishing this module under my personal scope.
-When that is resolved we will move it over to the main scope and I will deprecate this module.

-Install & usage step for now: `$ npm i @wesleytodd/openapi` & `const openapi = require('@wesleytodd/openapi')`

 ## Philosophy